Surface separation in elastoplastic contacts: Abstract

 \section{Abstract}

 Understanding the contact between rough surfaces undergoing plastic deformation is crucial in many applications.
 We study the effect of plastic deformation on the surface separation between two solids with random roughness.
-Assuming a constant penetration hardness, we propose a procedure within Persson’s multiscale contact mechanics theory to obtain the average surface separation by applying the elastic formulation to an effective power spectrum that accounts for plastic smoothing.
+Assuming a constant penetration hardness, we propose an iterative smoothing procedure (akin to elastoplastic ``shakedown'') within Persson's multiscale contact mechanics theory to obtain the average surface separation by applying the elastic formulation to an effective power spectrum that accounts for plastic smoothing.
 Deterministic numerical simulations based on the boundary element method are used to validate the procedure and show good agreement with the theoretical predictions.
 The treatment also provides a route to incorporate plastic stiffening of the roughness as the stress state becomes increasingly hydrostatic at large plastic deformation.

 \pagenumbering{arabic}

 {\bf 1 Introduction}

 All solid bodies have rough surfaces.
 When two solids are pressed together, only the highest asperities carry the load, and even under high loading conditions, there will be contact only at a small fraction of the nominal area.
 In many cases, the local stresses in these asperity contacts are sufficiently high that the solids yield plastically, at least in part of the contact region.
 Predicting the real contact area, the distribution of contact stresses, and the interfacial separation in the non-contacting regions is therefore a central problem in elastoplastic contact mechanics with relevance to a wide range of practical applications.